Trams in Wuhan: Auto-city trams

-Auto-city T1 line (车都T1线) started revenue service on July 28, 2017, and is the first line of the Auto-city trams.
+Auto-city T1 line (车都T1线) aka Chedu T1 started revenue service on July 28, 2017, and is the first line of the Auto-city trams.
 It runs from Chelun Square to Deshenggang in Hanyang District for a length of 16.8 km with 22 stations.
 At Chelun Square it is transferable to Zhuanyang Boulevard Station on Line 3, Wuhan Metro.
 The planned Auto-city tram system consists of 14 lines, ranging 190.3 km and has some 277 stations.
 The line's 21 tramcars were built by CRRC Zhuzhou Locomotive.